Pratik-Harani/Tetris-Autoplayer-AI/README.md

 ## Custom Game Variant

-This specific Tetris variant features unique mechanics that dictated the AI's design:
+This specific Tetris variant features unique mechanics that added constraints to the autoplayer design:

 * The game operates on a hard limit of exactly 400 tetrominos.
 * Scoring is heavily biased toward multi-line clears (e.g., clearing 4 rows awards 1600 points).